 Welcome to RAM Lab

 The Resonant Acoustic Microsystems (RAM) Lab develops microelectromechanical systems (MEMS) for signal processing, sensing, and computing.
-Our research centers on thin-film piezoelectric devices and acoustic microsystems, with applications spanning microwave and millimeter-wave front ends, ultrasound and sensors, power conversion, and emerging photonic and quantum interfaces.
+Our research centers on thin-film piezoelectric devices and acoustic microsystems, with applications spanning microwave, millimeter-wave, and sub-THz front ends, ultrasound and sensing, power conversion, nonlinear phononics, and emerging photonic and quantum interfaces.

 Sub-THz Acoustics